LdDl/cnns/README.md

 - Explain examples with usage of [GoCV](https://github.com/hybridgroup/gocv/#gocv) package;
 - Clear code from some debugging stuff;
 - Write tests (as addition to Excel files);
-- Bias neuron as option for FC layer.
+- Bias neuron as option for FC layer;
+- Add more activation functions.
 ## Support

 If you have troubles or questions please [open an issue](https://github.com/LdDl/cnns/issues/new).